Runcy/machine-learning-id3/README.md

 The standard ID3 algorithm takes upto two hours to build the tree and returns results of:

+### Standard ID3

+The Standard ID3 algorithm shows some promising results.
+It scores an accuracy of 81%, which is higher than expected.
+In the case, the ID3 algorithm deduces over 9000 rules.
+The running time of the algorithm could be improved by reducing the number of SQLite queries to the RAM database.
+The program consumes 12MB of RAM with this dataset.

+#### Stats

+Accuracy: 0.810359

+Precision: 0.618606

+Recall: 0.594865

+F1 Score: 0.606503

+Validation Time: 0m11.050s

 ### Reduced Error Pruning

 The Reduced Error Pruning alogrithm shows interesting results.
 As it aggressively prunes for improving the trees accuracy, it gives excellent accuracy and precision.
 The Recall and F1 score are quite poor, however.
+Reduced Error Pruning has a very long execution time and hence, should only be used in instances where long time training time is not a problem.

 #### Stats